 Focused Topics

 In addition to the 15 Foundational Courses available within the ³Ô¹ÏÍø’s six primary Tracks, we also offer a number of Focused Topics courses.
-These courses are centralized around specific themes, offering in-depth content and resources to help staff members and administrators strengthen their knowledge and practices relevant to specific subject matter – such as, identifying stress-reduction techniques, best practices in food service, supporting diverse languages, sexual development and behavior, gender expression, challenging behavior, trauma-informed care, and more.
+These courses are centralized around specific themes, offering in-depth content and resources to help staff members and administrators strengthen their knowledge and practices relevant to specific subject matter – such as, identifying stress-reduction techniques, best practices in food service, sexual development and behavior, trauma-informed care, and more.

 As a program manager, you play a key role in the overall operation of a center and supporting staff in providing high quality care to children, youth, and families.
 In this five lesson course, you will learn about the essential knowledge and skills that you need to be successful in this leadership role.
 This course is designed to support new program managers in engaging in self-reflection, relationship building with staff members, families, and the community, and setting up systems that help keep all aspects of your center running smoothly.